Stanley Tucci: 1982–1995: early roles and Broadway debut

+2006–2010: work with Meryl Streep and acclaim

-In 2006, Tucci had a major role in the comedy film The Devil Wears Prada, opposite Meryl Streep, Anne Hathaway and Emily Blunt.
-The film was Tucci's highest grossing-film until Captain America: The First Avenger in 2011.
+In 2006, Tucci had a major role in the comedy film The Devil Wears Prada, opposite Meryl Streep, Anne Hathaway, and Emily Blunt.
+Tucci portrays Nigel Kipling, a loyal confidant of Miranda Priestly (Streep).
+The film was a breakout role for him, with A.O.
+Scott of The New York Times declaring, "Mr. Tucci ... has never been better".
+The film was Tucci's highest-grossing film until Captain America: The First Avenger in 2011.
 Also in 2006, Tucci made an appearance on the television series Monk, for which he won the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
 Tucci returned to broadcast television by starring in the drama series 3 lbs, which premiered on November 14, 2006.
 However, due to low ratings CBS cancelled the series.
-The following year, Tucci went on to recur in the drama series ER.
+The following year, Tucci went on to recur in the medical drama series ER.
 For his performance in ER, Tucci was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
+He was nominated for a Grammy Award for narrating the audiobook The One and Only Shrek!
+(2008).

-In 2009, Tucci portrayed George Harvey, a serial killer of young girls, in The Lovely Bones, Peter Jackson's adaptation of Alice Sebold's novel, for which he received Golden Globe and Academy Award nominations.
+In 2009, Tucci portrayed George Harvey, a serial killer of young girls, in The Lovely Bones starring Saoirse Ronan.
+The film, Peter Jackson's adaptation of Alice Sebold's novel, earned Tucci Academy and Golden Globe award nominations for Best Supporting Actor.
 To prepare for the role, he consulted with retired FBI profiler John Douglas.
-Also in 2009, Tucci reunited with Meryl Streep in Julie & Julia.
+Also in 2009, Tucci reunited with Meryl Streep in Nora Ephron's biographical comedy Julie & Julia.
+In the film Tucci portrayed Paul Child, the husband of Julia Child (Streep).
+They were praised for their on-screen chemistry with Peter Travers of Rolling Stone declaring, "Tucci and Streep are magical together, creating a portrait of an unconventional marriage that deserves its own movie."

 The following year, Tucci directed a revival of the Ken Ludwig play Lend Me a Tenor on Broadway, starring Tony Shalhoub.
-Furthermore, Tucci had a supporting role in the teen comedy film Easy A. In 2010, Tucci starred alongside Cher and Christina Aguilera in Burlesque.
-In 2011, Tucci played Dr. Abraham Erskine in the Marvel Cinematic Universe film Captain America: The First Avenger.
+Furthermore, Tucci had a supporting role in the teen coming-of-age romantic comedy film Easy A (2010) starring Emma Stone.
+Tucci and Patricia Clarkson portrayed her easygoing and funny parents in the film.
+That same year, Tucci starred alongside Cher and Christina Aguilera in Burlesque.
+The following year, Tucci played Dr. Abraham Erskine in the Marvel Cinematic Universe film Captain America: The First Avenger (2011) starring Chris Evans.

-2010s: Franchise and dramatic roles

-In the fall of 2012, Tucci released his first cookbook titled The Tucci Cookbook.
-Tucci was also a co-owner of the Finch Tavern restaurant in Croton Falls, New York.